-If you have a nearby farm source for horse or cow manure, you’ll want to mix it with a bit of straw to help it break down in a looser mixture.
-If not, you might buy bagged cow manure from your local home store or on Amazon.
-This 40 pound bag is currently available for free shipping with Amazon Prime, which is a pretty good deal since shipping on a 40lb item can cost more than the bag itself!
+Once home, you’ll want to mix it with a bit of straw to help it break down in a looser mixture.
+If not, you can buy bagged cow manure from your local home store, feed and seed store, or on Amazon.

 Compost tea is like compost on steroids.